vicvolodina93/vicvolodina93.github.io/index.md

 I am a Research Associate at the Alan Turing Institute at London.
 I work as part of the MUGM (Managing Uncertainty for Government Models) project.
 My current research is on developing innovative mathematical methods for quantifying uncertainty in government models.

 I have received my PhD in Mathematics from the University of Exeter, where I was supervised by [Dr Daniel Williamson](https://emps.exeter.ac.uk/mathematics/staff/dw356).
-My thesis titled ``Uncertainty Quantification for complex computer models with nonstationary output.
-Bayesian optimal design for iterative refocussing.''
+My thesis titled [**Uncertainty Quantification for complex computer models with nonstationary output.
+Bayesian optimal design for iterative refocussing.**](https://ore.exeter.ac.uk/repository/handle/10871/121314)

 ### Publications